 As an attorney, my job as an advocate is to explore equitable and legal arguments to benefit my clients; to anticipate counter arguments and fight for the very best resolution in every case.
 However, I also take my role as a counselor very seriously.
 On day one, I immediately begin educating clients about their various rights and the possible outcomes for their matter.
 I waste no time and like to establish realistic expectations.
 Most clients feel overwhelmed after an arrest, injury, loss, or family trauma, so I use my experience inside and outside the courtroom to dispel the uncertainty of what may occur and how a case may unfold.
-I take my role as both an advocate and counselor very seriously.
+That starts with education, so I take my role as both an advocate and counselor very seriously.

 What makes you different from other attorneys?

 From the initial consultation to the conclusion of a case, I invest the time, attention, and care to achieve the best possible results for each client.
 I take a personal investment in the outcome of each case and the satisfaction of each client.
 I rarely pass a case to an outside, contract, or junior attorney.
 The most frequent complaint by clients about their attorneys is poor communication, which is why my clients have my personal cell phone at their disposal day and night.
 I respond personally to client communications and answer phone calls on a first name basis.
 After a court appearance, if the client's presence was not required, I do my best to personally call, text, or email each client any updates.
 I seek to resolve my cases in a timely fashion, although if circumstances prolong a favorable result, I settle in for the long haul and refuse to let a case languish.